The Olympic Games has kicked off in Tokyo and there are 10 fighters from Team GB looking to win medals.

 Okolie became pro in January 2017, signing with Eddie Hearn and Matchroom Boxing as a cruiserweight.
 The 6ft 5in fighter has also revealed his desire to compete for titles at heavyweight.

-He is unbeaten after 15 fights, having won 12 of them via knockout.
-Okolie is due to fight Krzysztof Glowacki for the vacant WBO title on March 20.
+He is unbeaten after 15 fights, having won 12 of them via knockout and his most recent fight saw him defeat Krzysztof Glowacki for the vacant WBO title on March 20.

 Joshua Buatsi: Bronze (light heavyweight)